AntoineSoetewey/statsandr/content/faq.md

 This blog is written in R using Hugo, and deployed and hosted via Netlify.

 <a name="start"></a>
-I am new to this blog, to R or to statistics, from where can I start?
+## I am new to this blog, to R or to statistics, from where can I start?

-You can start with the following articles:
+If you are new to this blog, you can start with the following articles:

 * [How to install R and RStudio](/blog/how-to-install-r-and-rstudio)
 * [How to import an Excel file in RStudio](/blog/how-to-import-an-excel-file-in-rstudio)
 * [Data manipulation in R](/blog/data-manipulation-in-r)
 * [Descriptive statistics by hand](/blog/descriptive-statistics-by-hand) and [in R](/blog/descriptive-statistics-in-r)

-Alternatively, you can check all article with the tag "[Basics](/tags/basics/)".
+Alternatively, you can check all articles with the tag "[Basics](/tags/basics/)".

 <a name="code"></a>
 ## I would like to replicate an analysis you have done in one of your article, can I have access to the entire code?